Friday, March 6, 2015

 Rousseau’s Philosophy: Naturalism

 Rousseau’s philosophy is usually termed “Naturalism”.
 He contended that all the ills and miseries of civilization are due to a departure from a state of Nature.
 “Everything is good as it comes from the hands of man”, declared Rousseau in the opening sentence of Emile.
-Return to Nature, therefor, was his method to cure the world of troubles.
+Return to Nature, therefore, was his method to cure the world of troubles.

 Threefold meaning of Nature in the Emile

-The essence of “Naturalism” was to go back to the nature and fight against all sorts of artificialities.
+The essence of “Naturalism” was to go back to nature and fight against all sorts of artificialities.
 The term “Nature” has been interpreted in different senses.

-3. Nature in the social sense: In the early stage of human society men and women were guided by their natural instincts and emotions.
+3. Nature in the social sense: In the early stage of human society, men and women were guided by their natural instincts and emotions.
 They were natural men and women.
 The ‘natural man’ is not the savage man, but man governed and directed by the laws of his own nature.

-Rousseau’s philosophy and Theory of Education
+Rousseau’s Philosophy and Theory of Education

 Rousseau’s General Aims of Education